SuperALKALINEdroiD/Password_Generator/README.md

 # Password_Generator

+Learn along project:

-A password Generator in python with GUI
+A password Generator in python with GUI.

+AIM: Learn and Use Flask and Deploy on Heroku.